plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 3. Open the repository using your preferred IDE(e.g. VS Code).
 4. Navigate to the project folder where you saved the repo: cd Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models
-5. Create a virtual environment using uv: python -m uv venv
+5. Create a virtual environment using uv: python -m venv your_preferred_venv_name
 6. Activate the virtual environment according to the operating system you use(e.g. Windows, Linux, macOS).
 7. Install the necessary libraries in the activated virtual environment: python -m pip install -r requirements.txt